CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 The order in which clades are processed is important and is determined by `sort_clades`.
 When we process target a clade, we map all of its children to it, and then remove them from the pool of unmapped taxa.
 Thus, when nested target taxa are present, the order in which taxa are processed determines the mapping.

-- If `sort_clades` is True, then we process clades so that, when clade X contains clade Y, we always aggregate to Y before X. Thus, we process KP.1.1 before BA.2.86.1, and BA.2.86.1 before BA.1. **This is the default.**
+- If `sort_clades` is `True`, then we process clades so that, when clade X contains clade Y, we always aggregate to Y before X. In other words, this approach creates aggregated taxa starting from the smallest/lowest-ranked (least-inclusive) taxon in any nested set and working its way to the root.
+Thus, we process KP.1.1 before BA.2.86.1.1, and BA.2.86.1 before BA.2.
+The resulting aggregated taxa might better be termed BA.5, KP.1.1, non-KP.1.1 BA.2.86, and non-BA.2.86.1 BA.2. **This is the default.**
-- If `sort_clades` is False, then we process clades in the order they are listed.
+- If `sort_clades` is `False`, then we process clades in the order they are listed.
 As BA.2 is listed before BA.2.86.1 in the above declaration of `target_taxa`, all children of BA.2.86.1 would end up mapped to BA.2, and the aggregation would be
   ```
   Taxon(XCU, tip=True)       : Taxon(BA.2, tip=False)
   Taxon(BA.2.86, tip=True)   : Taxon(BA.2, tip=False)